 Dartmouth continues to require mandatory online training for all faculty, staff, postdoctoral, and graduate students as part of the Campus Climate and Culture Initiative (C3I).
 This training, titled "Bridges: Building a Supportive Community" is a 45-minute online sexual violence prevention program.
 The program trains participants to understand and recognize what constitutes sexual misconduct, to know their reporting obligations, and to help prevent sexual misconduct.
-The Title IX Office oversees the implementation of the program and tracks completion, and every employee must complete it biennially.
+The Title IX Coordinator oversees the implementation of the program and tracks completion, and every employee must complete it biennially.

-The Title IX Office continues to support the development and implementation of the Sexual Violence Prevention Project (SVPP), housed in the Student Wellness Center.
+The Title IX Coordinator continues to support the development and implementation of the Sexual Violence Prevention Project (SVPP), housed in the Student Wellness Center.
 Dozens of students are working as interns, student facilitators, or are on the Student Advisory Board for this project.
 The SVPP team engages with students from all backgrounds, identities, and experiences to ensure optimal development and delivery of new programs and interventions for the four-year experience.

-In the 2019-2020 academic year, all first and second year students were expected to complete curriculum in the SVPP.
-Please find more information about the SVPP, the First-Year and Sophomore Experiences, and student engagement thus far with the program (SVPP Overview) in Section 5 of this report.
+In the 2020-2021 academic year, all first and second-year students were required to complete all components of the SVPP curriculum.
+The Junior and Senior Experiences are not yet developed.
+Please find more information about the SVPP, the First-Year and Sophomore Experiences, and student engagement thus far with the curriculum (SVPP Overview) in Section 5 of this report.

-II.
 Title IX Infrastructure